 Diversity is a paradox.
-We often push for greater diversity, because our tendency is toward squashing difference and selecting others like ourselves.
+Governments and organizations often push for greater diversity and tolerance for diversity, because the human tendency is toward squashing difference and selecting others like ourselves.
 But diversity is a double-edged sword.

-On the one hand, innovations are often diverse ideas recombined, a process of intellectual arbitrage.
-Discoveries and technologies situated in one discipline, but drawing on a key insight from another.
+On the one hand, innovations are often diverse ideas recombined, a process of intellectual arbitrage-discoveries and technologies situated in one discipline, but drawing on a key insight from another.
 On the other hand, diversity is, by definition, divisive.
-Without a common understanding, common goals, and common language, the flow of ideas in our social networks are stymied, preventing recombination and reducing innovation.
+Without a common understanding, common goals, and common language, the flow of ideas in social networks is stymied, preventing recombination and reducing innovation.
 Consider the challenge of collaborations between scientists and humanities scholars or even between scientists in different disciplines.
-The key to resolving the paradox is finding common ground through strategies such as optimal assimilation, translators and bridges, or dividing into subgroups.
+The key to resolving the paradox is to find common ground through strategies such as optimal assimilation, translators and bridges, or division into subgroups.